 The accompanying lists comprise concepts that are gotten from both Islamic and Arab conventions, which are communicated as words in the Arabic language.
 The principal reason for this rundown of some of the most used Islamic and Arabic words is to disambiguate mischaracterization of the idea and meanings behind the words and to serve as some form of guidance, Insha Allah!

-The words are natively in Arabic and are written in their very own letters in order, with letters, images, and orthographic.
+The words are natively in Arabic and are written in their very own letters in order, with letters, images, and orthography.
 Some Arabic words do not have definite counterparts in the Latin letter set.
 The below list contains transliterations of Arabic terms and expressions.

 Generally, depicts great habits, as in behavior.
 For instance, being gracious is a great adab.
 In any case, the term can be utilized in all respects extensively, and the correct interpretation would be "the best possible approach to something”.
 Auxiliary importance of Adab is " literature".